microsoft/EdgeML/tf/examples/Bonsai/README.md

 # EdgeML Bonsai on a sample public dataset

 This directory includes, example notebook and general execution script of Bonsai developed as part of EdgeML.
-Also, we inlude a sample cleanup and use-case on USPS10 public dataset.
+Also, we include a sample cleanup and use-case on the USPS10 public dataset.

 Note BONSAI_EXP directory is '.'